 √ Academic competitions and talent search programs

-√ Attendance at local colleges Check with your college counselor for a list of community and other colleges in your area
+√ Attendance at local colleges - Ask your college counselor for a list of nearby community and other colleges.

 √ Pre-college summer programs

 • Colleges require or recommend as many as 20 academic college preparatory classes during high school, including:

 ||3 years required, 4 years recommended

 ||2 years required (including lab), 3-4 years recommended

 ||2 years required, 3-4 years in same language recommended